 A long time ago — before the introduction of the Direct Loan Program — I consolidated my federal loans with Citibank.
-And what a ride it’s been for those Citi student loans: Since that time, my loans have gone from one servicer to another, to yet another.
+And what a ride it’s been for those Citibank student loans: Since that time, my loans have gone from one servicer to another, to yet another.

-What happened to Citi student loans?
+What happened to Citibank student loans?

 What happens to loans after they are sold depends on what your new servicer does with them.
 My consolidated federal obligation ended up with Navient after it was spun off of Sallie Mae in 2014.
-It didn’t change any of terms of the loan — in fact, the transition was seamless, and I didn’t miss a payment or have to resubmit any of my information.
+It didn’t change any of the terms of the loan — in fact, the transition was seamless, and I didn’t miss a payment or have to resubmit any of my information.

 Private student loans sold to Discover could still be there — or passed off to yet another servicer.

-Loans that were bought by the Department of Education were eventually sent out to servicers, since the government originates loans through the Direct program but doesn’t service them.
+Loans that were bought by the Department of Education were eventually sent out to servicers, since the government originates loans through the Direct Loan program but doesn’t service them.

-In most cases, your new Citi student loans servicer will contact you with information about where to send payments and how to manage your student loan account online.
+In most cases, your new Citibank student loans servicer will contact you with information about where to send payments and how to manage your student loan account online.
 If this isn’t the case, you need to do a little hunting on your own.

-Once you do that, you can see information about the servicer, lender, and guaranty agency, though don’t forget that payments should be made to the servicer.
+Once you do that, you can see information about the servicer, lender and guaranty agency, though don’t forget that payments should be made to the servicer.
 You can also contact the servicer about making any changes to your repayment plan or other issues.